configcat/docs/website/docs/advanced/code-references/manual.md

 title: Manual Integration
 ---

-This section will describe how to use the [ConfigCat CLI](/docs/advanced/cli) to scan your source code for feature flag and setting usages, and to upload the scan report to ConfigCat.
+This section describes how to use the [ConfigCat CLI](/docs/advanced/cli) to scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.

 ## Prerequisites